top of page

 A video camera, lighting kit, and microphone are set up to interview an out of focus woman in a law library

 My 16+ years as an investigative TV news reporter and producer in places like Los Angeles and Portland, Oregon, taught me more than a few lessons about interviewing.
-It's not just about getting the right sound bites; it's about real listening and understanding.
+It's not just about getting the right sound bites or "gotcha" moments; it's about real listening and understanding.
 Of course, you need quotes to strengthen your story or case, but going in with a script and just looking to fill in the blanks will limit your perspective and weaken the final product.
 Instead, approach each interview with a genuine desire to learn something new.

 Goals Over Questions